 You can write great emails by following this advice from Jason Freedman:

 If you want a meeting, ask for a meeting.
 Provide some time options and ask for a specified length.
 If you want an introduction, ask for an introduction.
 If you're looking for funding, tell him you're currently fundraising and ask to meet to show him your pitch.
 Don't be sly.
 Don't hint.
 Make the process ridiculously easy by just asking for what you want.

 Subscribe to Breve, my occasional newsletter on design, creativity, and human knowledge.

 I take your privacy seriously.
-I have installed a local analytics package called Matomo, which interprets information your browser already sends (like IP address, screen resolution, browser, and operating system.)
-This information is regularly flushed, kept anonymous, and password-protected.
-I take precautions to ensure no one else sees this information, either.
-If you're running Do Not Track on your browser, Matomo won't track you.
+I use a lightweight and privacy-centric tracker called Plausible, which interprets information your browser already sends (like IP address, screen resolution, browser, and operating system.)
+If you're running Do Not Track on your browser, Plausible won't track you.

 If you email me something I keep that anonymous, especially when sent encrypted.
 If I decide I would like to quote something from your email, I will ask you first.
 If you've emailed me about something I got wrong, I may use your name to credit the correction but I won't if it's not public information.
 Here's my public key.

 If you'd like to support my writing here and elsewhere, I'd love it if you could buy me a coffee.